PACRA Maintains Rating of JS Bank | TFC II

 |Rating Type||Debt Instrument|

-Ratings are dependent on JS Bank's ability to maintain its growth continuously to establish itself in the medium-sized banking space of Pakistan.
+Ratings are dependent on JS Bank's ability to sustain its profitability to support internal generation of capital.
 Meanwhile, upholding asset quality, maintaining system share in terms of advances and deposits, adding diversity to income stream, sound CAR and strong governance framework are critical.

 JS Bank Limited (JSBL), incorporated in March 2006, commenced its banking operations on December 30, 2006.
 JSBL is a subsidiary (~75%) of Jahangir Siddiqui & Company Limited (JSCL).
 Whereas the rest is widely spread.
 The overall control of the bank vests in the Board of Directors (BoD) including the CEO.
-Mr. Suleman Lalani has been appointed as Director, w.e.f October 01, 2018 and Chairman w.e.f October 26, 2018.
+Mr. Sohail Aman has been appointed as Independent Director, w.e.f October 24, 2019.
 He himself accompanied with diversified experience.
 Mr. Basir Shamsie joined as CEO in July, 2018.
-He possesses work experience of more than 25 years, primarily in the banking sector.
+He possesses work experience of more than 27 years, primarily in the banking sector.